 Jumping Breeding Program (JBP)

 The Jumping Breeding Program differs slightly from the other two disciplines in order to encourage breeding specifically jumping-pedigree horses of high quality.
+The Hanoverian Verband developed this program to specifically breed purpose bred showjumping horses.
+Therefore, there are pedigree requirements in place for the Jumping Breeding Program.
 Both mares and stallions can enter the program and receive designation after having shown success in showjumping sport and/or progeny production.

 Selection Criteria for mares